freeCodeCamp/guide/src/pages/javascript/standard-objects/json/json-stringify/index.md

 ```javascript
   JSON.stringify( value [, replacer [, space]])
 ```
-In it's simplest and most used form:
+In its simplest and most used form:

 ```javascript
   JSON.stringify( value )